-When there is no shade to be found then you should consider the angle of the sun relative to their face.
-There are two positions that minimise the effect of shadows cast by the sun.
+When there is no shade to be found, consider the angle of the sun relative to your subject’s face.
+There are two positions that minimize the effect of shadows cast by the sun.
 If your subject stands almost directly facing the sun then the shadows on their face will be at their smallest.
 Don’t have them absolutely directly facing the sun or you might get your own shadow into the shot.

 Having sorted out the background and the lighting, the next thing to consider is your subject and the position of your camera relative to them.
 Eyeline can mean different things depending on the context but here I’m just referring to your subjects eye level.
 This is ideally where your camera should be, at the same height as their eyes or very slightly below.

 In professional portraiture, the height of the camera relative to the subject’s eyes plays an extremely important part in determining how they will look in the final image.
 Even slight changes of this aspect can make a profound difference.
-The most “neutral” place to be is at the same level and, unless you are making a portrait as opposed to just taking a picture, this is the best place to be.
+The most neutral place to be is at the same level and, unless you’re making a portrait as opposed to just taking a picture, this is the best place to be.

 If you follow all of the above, you should be able to take a decent photo of anyone but that is still some way away from making a portrait, which is an attempt to show your subject’s character and personality as well as being a good picture of them.
 Once you have mastered all the tips, you might be inspired into taking this one stage further and stepping into the realms of portraiture.